AntonisGkortzis/fun-in-Athens/guide.md

 ## Activities

 Athens has many things to do for athletics individuals too!
-From walking to our fammous mountains to skydiving!
+From walking to our famous mountains to skydiving!